Top-ranked recipe named "Texas-Style Jerky"

 Try this Texas-Style Jerky recipe, or contribute your own.
-"Dehydrating" and "Preserving" are two of the tags cooks chose for Texas-Style Jerky.
+"Dehydrating" and "Preserving" are two tags used to describe Texas-Style Jerky.

 "Delicious for a firstime jerky made at home.
 Everyone really liked the flavors plus it was super fun to make!
 Great if you need a project to keep yourself busy on a summer day, TY!"- Corwin26